RBrook318/PlasmaDissociation/README.md

        8.392735       1.632011       3.478122
        15.20431       11.46569     -0.5870720

-This file is geom.1 for the propylene molecule.
+This exmaple is taken from geom.1 for the propylene molecule.

 Chapter 2: Propagation